Chicago Securities Arbitration Attorney

 SBB Research Group was charged with fraud by the SEC, for inflating fund values over the course of multiple years.
 Allegedly, two top executives and a Chicago based hedge fund advisor raised millions in structured notes after starting up the Research Group in 2010.
 This capital was reportedly raised by convincing family and friends to invest after promising them when recording investments that the firm would ensure a fair value.
 Rather the CEO, Chief Operating Officer and Chief Compliance Officer falsely inflated the worth of those structured notes using a personalized valuation model.
 As a result the funds revenues were allegedly extraordinarily misstated and historical performance of the capital initially invested meant the investors needed to pay over $1 million dollars in fees.
 Once inconsistencies in the valuation model were uncovered by the SEC, the SBB Research Group allegedly worked to conceal this fraud from both the auditor of the firm as well as the investors.
 SBB was reportedly charged with violations of the Securities Exchange Act of 1934 and the Securities Act of 1933.
 Each defendant that was involved in this scheme carried permanent injunctions and all were ordered to face civil penalties.

 In 2019, the SEC reportedly charged Rishi Shah, Shradha Agarwal and Brad Purdy, top executives of Outcome Health for going against anti-fraud provisions as well securities laws at both the local and federal levels.
 The scheme allegedly raised almost half a billion dollars.
 The allegations state that the executives falsified growth in their private healthcare advertising company and dishonestly raised millions of dollars from credulous investors.
-Alongside that, it was said that Outcome Health billed pharmaceutical companies for various display advertisements that never ran and misstated data on various third party surveys to fabricate effectiveness of the company’s advertisements as well as conceal any critiques of their advertisements.
+Alongside that, it was said that Outcome Health billed pharmaceutical companies for various display advertisements that never ran and misstated data on various third-party surveys to fabricate effectiveness of the company’s advertisements as well as conceal any critiques of their advertisements.
 In various financial statements, the company would purportedly list their revenue to be more than it was by millions of dollars each year.
 This scheme reportedly raised Rishi, Shradha and Agarwal almost $480 million dollars because individuals were making investments in a company whose financial statements and documentation seemed sincere.
 Reportedly, almost half of those funds went to Agarwal and Shah.
 The SEC recently amended a complaint against this company and its executives for scheming investors and auditors out of millions of dollars for personal profit.
 The complaint essentially seeks penalties for breaching current anti-fraud provisions as well as a return of tainted capital among other things.

-Zvi Feiner, Erez Baver and FNR healthcare were charged with running a scheme that allegedly targeted citizens in the Orthdodox Jewish community.
+As frauds are always evolving, it is important to hire a securities arbitration law firm with experienced securities arbitration lawyers who have seen the many different forms they can take.
+For example, Zvi Feiner, Erez Baver and FNR healthcare were charged with running a scheme that allegedly targeted citizens in the Orthdodox Jewish community.
 As owner of FNR healthcare, Fiener supposedly approached over 60 investors and raised over $10 million in funds.
 Erez Baver, a former executive of the company, reportedly collaborated with Feiner to raise capital and funded the money into approximately twenty limited liability companies which acquire nursing homes throughout the Midwest region of the United States.
 Reportedly, Baver and Feiner, as representatives of FNR, persuaded the investors to consistently fuel money into what seemed to be low risk investments that would yield a profit once the nursing homes were running successfully.
 However, according to reports, these funds were used for struggling properties, distributions for other investors, loans as well as personal use.
 According to the SEC, various anti-fraud protections listed in the Securities Act of 1933 and the Securities Act of 1934 were violated.
 Purportedly, other companies, namely Cedarbrook Management and Netzach Investments, owned under Baver and Feiner respectively were also in hot water as they were listed as defendants for recovering investor capital to carry out this scheme.
 Cedarbrook Management and Baver reportedly settled charges in an agreement that prohibits him from involving himself with fraud hereafter and orders him to pay disgorgements, interest upwards of $1.5 million dollars alongside civil penalties amounting to $360,000.

 To schedule a free initial consultation with Malecki Law, please call (212) 943-1233, or email firstname.lastname@example.org.